 You have to be careful when assigning user rights with the domain property.
 For example, if you want to give a service provider access to a specific area of the website, you should create a separate property.

-Confirmation via HTML file: This method is generally recommended by Google.
+This method is generally recommended by Google.
 Download an HTML file that will be created specifically for your property.
 Then upload the file to your website via FTP.
 To use this method, you need FTP access, and uploading the file is easy with programs like Filezilla.
-If you don't know how to upload an HTML file to the server via FTP, you can contact your web host or system administrator, who can do it for you.

-Google also recommends not using this method if the property itself is redirected to another URL.
+If you don’t know how to upload an HTML file to the server via FTP, you can contact your web host or system administrator, who can do it for you.Google also recommends not using this method if the property itself is redirected to another URL.
 In this case, you should use the meta tag method to verify.

-Verification via Google Analytics: In order to confirm your property via Google Analytics, you have to use the current gtag.js tracking code, which must be included in the property's section.
+In order to confirm your property via Google Analytics, you have to use the current gtag.js tracking code, which must be included in the property’s section.
 It is also important that you have the necessary admin rights for the Google Analytics property.
 This is to prevent someone without sufficient permission from registering a property in the GSC.

 Verification with Google Analytics is easy because you only have to click on the button "confirm" to analyze the GSC data.
 This eliminates the need to implement additional files or upload files.
 That's why we recommend Google Analytics confirmation if you don't have FTP access and/or don't know how to upload an HTML file.

-Meta tag verification: For this confirmation method, you copy and paste a meta tag into the source code header area of the homepage of your property.
+For this confirmation method, you copy and paste a meta tag into the source code header area of the homepage of your property.To include meta tags, you need access to your templates.
+Where the template is stored depends on your CMS or shop system.

 After setting up properties in the Google Search Console, you can share the data with other Google services such as Google Analytics.
 It’s easy to connect Google Analytics with the Google Search Console.
 Make sure the properties correspond, then go to the admin interface in Google Analytics.
 Under "Product Link" you will find the Search Console under "All Products".

-Figure 7: Link property with Google Analytics
+Figure 9: Link GSC data with Google Analytics

 For data regarding how users access your site via the SERPs, you can connect your GSC property with Google Ads.
-Go to your Google Ads account and click on "Tools".
-Under "Linked accounts", you have the option of connecting your Google Ads account with the GSC.
-It’s important that the property matches the website for which you are advertising via Google Ads.
+Go to your Google Ads account and click on “Tools”.
+Under “Linked accounts”, you have the option of connecting your Google Ads account with the GSC.
+It’s important that the property matches the website for which you are advertising via Google Ads:

 One of the biggest advantages of the Google Search Console is that it complies with data protection regulations.
 The GSC does not store and/or process any user or personal data, therefore you don’t need to adapt your privacy policy accordingly when working with the GSC.